Roman-Simone/CLIMBER_RECOGNIZER/README.md

 ## Running the project

 The project can be runned in two different ways:
-- through the GUI (this part work with python 3.10 with other python version may there are some issues):
+- through the GUI

+    ATTENTION: This part works properly with python 3.10 with other python versions there may be problems with tkinter library.

     ```BASH
-    python main.py     // It works with python 3.10.
-With other python versions there may be problems with tkinter library.
+    python main.py     // It works with python 3.10 with other python versions there may be problems with tkinter library.
     ```
     After running it a menu will be opened and there select the demo you want to try out.

 - Running directly:

-    - To run the find route part:
+    - To run the find route part demo:
         ```
         python FindClimbingRouteDemo.py
-        or
+        ```

+    - To run the GUI of find route

+        ATTENTION: This part works properly with python 3.10 with other python versions there may be problems with tkinter library:
+        ```
-        python FindClimbingRoute.py  // It works with python 3.10.
-With other python versions there may be problems with tkinter library.
+        python FindClimbingRoute.py  // It works with python 3.10 with other python versions there may be problems with tkinter library.
         ```
     - To run the Tracking Climber part:
         ```